Fellows and Visiting Scholars, Scientists or Visiting Students

 - …..
 Other Tax Information

-You should attend the Fellowships orientation soon after beginning your appointment.
+You should check-in with the Office of Fellowships soon after beginning your appointment via a virtual meeting.

-All non-U.S. residents must check-in with the Office of Fellowships (OF) before their paperwork can be processed for payment.
+All non-U.S. residents MUST check-in with the Office of Fellowships (OF) before their paperwork can be processed for payment.
 This is in addition to the check-in with the Office of International Relations (OIR).
-Stipend payments take approximately four to six weeks to process after check-in with the OF is completed.
+Stipend payments take approximately six weeks to process after check-in with the OF is completed.

 Return to Top